 Sounds obvious enough, right?
 But it’s so easy to fall down in this area.
 Everyone has different ways of managing their cash each month.
 It’s just a matter of trial and error until you discover what works best for you.

 Communal meals in a shared house aren’t just a good excuse to be social.
 They also save time on washing up and are an incredibly efficient way of keeping your grocery costs down.
 The key is discovering cheap recipes that satisfy your appetite whilst not neglecting your health.
-Eating nothing but Super-Noodles and toast sandwiches will quickly lead to feeling run down and lethargic.
+Eating nothing but instant noodles and toasties will quickly lead to feeling run down and sluggish.
 So remember to get those greens in.
 There are some absolute classic dishes (plus a few surprises) on Studentrecipes.com for you to get your teeth into and save money!
 Here’s a great book as well, with each recipe portion costing just £1!

-There are loads of apps available these days which can help you stay organised with your studies and home life.
+There are loads of apps available these days, which can help you stay organised with your studies and home life.

 Don’t wait until your bank balance is approaching zero before heading out to look for paid work.
 If you’re going to get a part-time job, the best time to find one is at the start of your first term when they’re most available.